dkav1122/AetherArkProject/template_java_project/project_documents/aether_ark_design_document.md

 ## 6.2.
 GetUser Endpoint

-Accepts `GET` requests to `/user/:userId`
+Accepts `GET` requests to `/user/:username`

-Accepts a user ID and returns the corresponding UserModel.
+Accepts a username and returns the corresponding UserModel.
-If the given user ID is not found, will throw a
+If the given username is not found, will throw a `UserNotFoundException`.
+If the given email does not match the username, with throw `InvalidAttributeValueException`.
-     `UserNotFoundException`

 ![Create_Celestial_Body_Sequence_Diagram](images/aether_ark_images/uml/get_user_SD.png)